Infineon/mtb-example-fx2g3-hello-world/README.md

 Infineon provides a wealth of data at [www.infineon.com](https://www.infineon.com) to help you select the right device, and quickly and effectively integrate it into your design.

 ## Document history

-Document title: *CE240637* – *EZ-USB FX2G3: Hello world application*
+Document title: *CE240637* – *EZ-USB&trade; FX2G3: Hello world application*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
+ 1.0.1   | Updated for REV02 Kit
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.

-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.
+The Bluetooth&reg; word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.

 ---------------------------------------------------------